nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 Setup Syslog VM
 +++++++++++++++

 Setup this server as a syslog server.
-It can be EL6 or EL7.
+It can be EL7 or EL8.
 Ensure that it is listening on port 514 UDP and TCP in the configuration and that those ports are open.

 .. note::

    You will need to go to your servers and setup /etc/rsyslog.conf to send ALL logs to this syslog server

+Optionally, setup an all inclusive logging solution, like graylog, elastic search, mongodb, fluentd.
+The sky is the limit here!

 Document Your Work
 ++++++++++++++++++